dkvz/dkvz-blog-2025/README.md

 I use a `dev` branch for this project, main sometimes gets squashed merges from there.

+## Static generation
+Nitro has to be able to crawl every single link, and there shouldn't be any loop.
+Otherwise we have to declare every single route to generate and I'd like to avoid that.

+At the moment it will fail when encountering 404 errors so I have to either fix all of my dead links or add entries to the `ignore` section of the `nitro.prerender` section of `nuxt.config.ts`.

+That process is not very robust but the only "workaround" is to completely disable prerender errors.
+Apprently [an issue](https://github.com/nitrojs/nitro/issues/1569) is still open about it.

 ## TODO
 Just removing the items when done this time around.